Dominic Pagon: Personal life

 Pagon was born in Kingston, Jamaica and started playing tennis at six years old.
 He was given the opportunity at age 14 to attend Saddlebrook Academies, a tennis and golf academy in Tampa Florida.
 At the age of 17, Pagon was offered a scholarship to attend the College of William and Mary and graduated in 2009 with a degree in Economics.
 He is the son of Nigel Pagon and Shirley Wilson.

 Pagon has been married to his wife since 2021 and are expecting their first child together.

 Coaching career

-The 2016-17 season will be his second season as an assistant to head coach Jeff Kader at his alma mater The College of William and Mary.
+The 2016-17 season was his second season as an assistant to head coach Jeff Kader at his alma mater The College of William and Mary.

 In their first year, they guided W&M to a 15-9 record and its first Intercollegiate Tennis Association ranking in five years and climbed as high as No. 60 in the nation.